 Indicator Key metric Summary of current state Priorities for action B.C.1.
 Business growth Growth in number of registered businesses A growing business population is an indicator of an area's attractiveness as a business location.
 The business population in Bracknell Forest has declined by 1.92% between 2018 and 2022.
 Weak growth before the pandemic was followed by losses during and since, indicating a lack of resilience.
-Work with partners to target business support on those sectors are most important to retain and grow in Bracknell Forest e.g. ICT, Professional, Scientific & Technical, Arts Entertainment & Recreation .
+Work with partners such as the Growth Hub to target business support on SMEs in the most important sectors to retain and grow in Bracknell Forest e.g. ICT, Professional, Scientific & Technical .
+Create a pan Bracknell Economic Partnership with parish and town council representation to harness local knowledge and commitment.
+Continue to support local retail initiatives through the UK Shared Prosperity Fund investment plan.
 B.C.2.
 Business creation and survival Start up rates per 10,000 Working Age Population (WAP) Bracknell Forest's rate of business creation per 10,000 WAP has been significantly lower than the comparator areas over time and has declined markedly since 2017.
 4 and 5 year survival rates are also lower than in the comparator areas.
 Increase business start-up support.
 Work with large companies and the Bracknell Business Improvement District BID to support new businesses in supply chains where there are local gaps.
+Draw on the knowledge of local partners such as the Parish Councils to understand the town centre economies.
 B.C.3.
 Business size structure No. and percentages of companies in the 250+ and 50-249 employees size brackets and £1m-£5m turnover Bracknell Forest benefits from having higher percentages of medium and large companies who are major sources of local employment.
 However, this leaves Bracknell Forest open to large losses of local jobs if big companies downsize or relocate.
-Continue to build relationships with large companies to understand any issues e.g. recruitment, planning, and make sure they are positive about Bracknell Forest.
-Nurture small companies in the £1m-£5m turnover bracket to develop the next generation of large employers.
+Continue to build relationships with large companies to understand and address any issues e.g. recruitment, planning, Ensure planning regime supports business growth and retention through Bracknell Forest Local Plan Nurture SMEs in the £1m-£5m turnover bracket to develop the next generation of large employers.
 B.C.4.
 Key industries and sectoral shift Shift share by industrial sector Information & Communications, Professional Scientific & Technical, and Arts Entertainment & Recreation have all lost share while Construction, Transport and Motor Trades have all increased making the business structure less knowledge-intensive and less environmentally sustainable.
 Develop a local industrial strategy and action plan to ensure Bracknell Forest retains its position as a location for knowledge-based businesses.
 This would include building on nascent clusters e.g. Scientific R&D and Film & T.V. and Medical Devices as well as local supply chain and local workforce development to ensure large companies are embedded.
 B.C.5.
 Information & Communications Percentage of ICT businesses and digital creative subsectors Bracknell Forest, known for being a location for ICT businesses seems to be losing share while others nearby are doing much better e.g. Wokingham.
 Bracknell Forest could exploit niches where it seems to have a strength.
-Support Publishing, Broadcasting and Film & TV sectors, working with other local authorities nearby in the digital creative industry locations.
+Support Publishing, Broadcasting and Film & TV s ectors, particularly SMEs, working with other local authorities nearby in the digital creative industry locations.
 B.C.6.
-Tourism and Hospitality Bracknell Forest has mainly day visitor tourism and, for overnights stays, business tourism.
-Overnight tourism is predominantly the meetings, incentives, conferences and exhibitions (MICE) sector which may be at risk if large companies downsize or relocate.
+Tourism and Hospitality No. of day and overnight visitors.
+Bracknell Forest has mainly day visitor tourism and, for overnights stays, business tourism which is mostly in the meetings, incentives, conferences and exhibitions (MICE) sector which may be at risk if large companies downsize or relocate.
 Work with tourism organisations to promote Bracknell Forest attractions and encourage more day visitors.
-Carry out risk analysis for MICE sector and work with accommodation providers to explore alternatives.
+Carry out risk analysis for MICE sector and work with accommodation providers to explore alternatives